-We are an all-electric, off-road powersports vehicle company developing electric two and four-wheel motorcycles and utility terrain vehicles, or UTVs, also known as side-by-sides, along with a line of upgrades and accessories.
+We are an all-electric, off-road powersports vehicle company developing electric two-wheeled E-Bikes and motorcycles and four-wheeled and utility terrain vehicles, or UTVs, also known as side-by-sides, along with a line of upgrades and accessories.
 In October 2020, we began building and testing prototypes for our future offerings with two off-road motorcycles - the Grunt and the Runt.
 Our motorcycles feature unique frame designs protected by design patents.
 Additional utility and design patents have been filed for other aspects of Volcon's vehicles.